https://en.wikipedia.org/wiki/Polynesian_Triangle

 hokulea

-Scale model pf Hokule’a with striped sails.
-Built in 2015.
+Scale model of Hokule’a with striped sails.
+Built in 2015 by FP

 Hokule'a